JCastro1986/PyBer_Analysis/README.md

 - The sum of all rates for the Suburban cities is $19,356.33 or 30.5%
 - The sum of all rates for the Urban cities is $39,854.38 or 62.7%

-* % of Total Fares by City Type.png
 ![% of Total Fares by City Type](https://user-images.githubusercontent.com/95668609/152228286-16385b2d-235a-44c5-83aa-0634533aeff8.png)